MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat/list-2/has-77.md.txt

-Given an list of ints, return true if the list contains two 7's next to each other, or there are two 7's separated by one element, such as with {7, 1, 7}.
+Given a list of ints, return true if the list contains two 7's next to each other, or there are two 7's separated by one element, such as with {7, 1, 7}.

 ```
 has_77([1, 7, 7]) -> true